yorickpeterse/yorickpeterse.com/README.md

 get access to my server :)

 Once you've set the server details you can deploy the website.
-Assuming Ruby, PostgreSQL and all that are set up you can deploy the website by running the following commands:
+Assuming Ruby, PostgreSQL and all that are set up you need to deploy the application.
+I'm using Git for deployments and thus you must add the target host as a remote:

-    $ fab setup

-Regular deployments (after the webiste has been set up) are executed by running
-this:

-    $ fab deploy

-For a full list of the available commands run ``fab --list``.
+    $ git remote add HOST ssh://user@host/path/to/repo/.git

+Once added you have to make sure that this repository has a valid post-receive hook and allows you to push to branches directly.
+The latter can be set as
+following:

+    $ git config --add receive.denycurrentbranch false

+Once this has been done you can deploy as following:

+    $ git push HOST master

 [zen]: http://zen-cms.com/
 [cc license]: http://creativecommons.org/licenses/by-nc-sa/3.0/